awsdocs/amazon-cloudfront-developer-guide/doc_source/controlling-origin-requests.md

 + To attach it to a cache behavior in an existing distribution, use [UpdateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html)\.
 + To attach it to a cache behavior in a new distribution, use [CreateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html)\.

-For both of these API calls, provide the origin request policy’s ID in the `OriginRequestPolicyId` field, inside a cache behavior\.
+For both of these API calls, provide the origin request policy's ID in the `OriginRequestPolicyId` field, inside a cache behavior\.
 For more information about the other fields that you specify in these API calls, see [Values that you specify when you create or update a distribution](distribution-web-values-specify.md) and the API reference documentation for your AWS SDK or other API client\.

 ------

 ## Understanding origin request policies<a name="origin-request-understand-origin-request-policy"></a>

 CloudFront provides some predefined origin request policies, known as *managed policies*, for common use cases\.
-You can use these managed policies, or you can create your own origin request policy that’s specific to your needs\.
+You can use these managed policies, or you can create your own origin request policy that's specific to your needs\.
 For more information about the managed policies, see [Using the managed origin request policies](using-managed-origin-request-policies.md)\.

 An origin request policy contains the following settings, which are categorized into *policy information* and *origin request settings*\.